daviddwlee84/Stanford-CS224n-NLP/README.md

 14. [X] Transformers and Self-Attention For Generative Models - Self-attention, Transformer
 15. [X] Natural Language Generation
 16. [X] Reference in Language and Coreference Resolution
-17. [ ] Multitask Learning: A general model for NLP? - TODO
+17. [X] Multitask Learning: A general model for NLP?
 18. [ ] Constituency Parsing and Tree Recursive Neural Networks - TODO
 19. [ ] Safety, Bias, and Fairness
 20. [ ] Future of NLP + Deep Learning